agraef/algodrum/README.md

 - control-starrypad.pd: This assigns CC20 and CC21 to the pulse filter controls, and the play/stop and rec transport controls to the appropriate functions.
 Moreover, since the StarryPad has no pitch bend wheel, the A and B buttons work as momentary switches for duplet/triplet divisions.

-- control-full.pd: This is a combination of the assignments in the generic, miniplus, and starrypad schemes, useful if you have both controllers available and want to use them at the same time.
+- control-combo.pd: This is a combination of the assignments in the generic, miniplus, and starrypad schemes, useful if you have multiple controllers available and want to use them all at the same time.

-As I'm lazy and don't want to change the control scheme all the time, control-full is currently the default.
+As I'm lazy and don't want to change the control scheme all the time, control-combo is currently the default.
 But YMMV, so you may want to change it.
-To enable any of these bindings, just replace the `control-full` abstraction in the algodrum patch with whatever best suits your purpose.
-If your controller doesn't match, you might still be able to make it work by just changing some CC numbers in the subpatch.
+To enable any of these bindings, just replace the control-combo abstraction in the algodrum patch with whatever best suits your purpose.
+If your controller doesn't match, you might still be able to make it work by just changing some CC numbers in the control subpatch.